networkx/nx-guides/content/applications/goodwillhunting.md

 ```

 This is a valuable lesson in both the virtues and pitfalls of graph visualization
-as a tool for working through the problem!
+as a tool for working through problems!

 ### An algorithm

-The exploration above represents one application of a general procedure that
+The result above represents one application of a general procedure that
 should be useful in finding the remaining examples.
-Start with an existing irreducible example, and change the connectivity of
+Start with an existing irreducible tree, then change the connectivity of
-a subset of nodes to create "deeper" trees.
+a subset of nodes to create a "deeper" tree.
-Recall also that it doesn't only have to be two nodes... what if we had moved
+Bear in mind also that we can "move" more than two nodes... what if we had moved
 nodes `1`, `2`, *and* `3` in our previous example?

-Formalizing this procedure into an actual algorithm for generating irreducible
+Formalizing this procedure into an algorithm for generating irreducible
 trees is left as an exercise for the reader!

 ```{tip}